LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 3. On the Add Domain page, specify the following:
     * **Domain Name**: Enter a name.
 Use a standard naming convention to make sorting and finding domains easier.
     * **Manual** or **Import**: If you want to manually add intents and entities to the domain, select "Manual."
 If you want to import them from a file, select "Import."
-    * **CSV** or **Google Sheet**: If you selected to import intents and entities, select the type of import file involved, and then use the controls that appear to upload the files. **Note:** The import file should only be named with and contain alphanumeric characters.
+    * **CSV** or **Google Sheet**: If you selected to import intents and entities, select the type of import file involved, and then use the controls that appear to upload the files.
+You can import intents but not entities if desired; in this case, don't specify an entities file/sheet. **Note:** An import file should only be named with and contain alphanumeric characters.

         A Google sheet must be public, i.e., with no file restrictions in place.
 If you import a Google sheet, be aware that this establishes a link between the domain and the sheet.
 If you later sync the domain with the sheet, the domain is updated with the current contents in the sheet.